Asteski/WinMac/README.md

 WinMac is supported by Windows 11, on both x64 and ARM based platforms.

-You can also install WinMac on Windows 10 22H2+, with some caveats described [here](https://github.com/Asteski/WinMac/wiki/Windows-10).

 ## Future plans

 - custom context menu theme for *Nexus* to match Windows 11 design